-Informed consent
+Informed consent and vulnerable groups

-- 19. Where information is to be collected from human participants, other than in very particular circumstances informed consent will have to be obtained from those subjects for any use of their information.
-Researchers should refer to the LSE guidance on Informed Consent (which includes a sample template)9.
-Second, where the research exposes its participants to a risk of harm, the researcher has an ethical duty to consider these risks, even where the participant has consented to participate in the study.
-It is particularly important to think through carefully the likely impact on vulnerable groups; for example children or people with learning disabilities, or students when they are participating in research as students.
-Some participants will have diminished capacity to give consent and are therefore less able to protect themselves and require specific consideration.
-Researchers should refer to the LSE Safeguarding Policy10. - 20.
+- 33. Where information is to be collected from human participants, other than in very particular circumstances informed consent will have to be obtained from those subjects for any use of their information.
+Researchers should refer to the LSE guidance on Informed Consent (which includes two sample templates)15. - 34.
+Where proposed research might expose its participants to a risk of harm, the researcher has an ethical duty to consider these risks, even where the participant has consented to participate in the study.
+It is particularly important to think through carefully the likely impact on vulnerable groups, for example children, incarcerated persons, stateless persons, persons belonging to groups who have been or are often targeted with abuse or

+- discrimination based on protected characteristics such as race, gender, sexuality, disability or religion, or people with learning disabilities, or students when they are participating in research as students16.
+Some participants may have diminished capacity to give consent and are therefore less able to protect themselves and require specific consideration.
+Where researchers will have unsupervised access to children or vulnerable adults a Disclosure and Barring Service check may be required.
+Researchers should refer to the LSE Safeguarding Policy17 and guidance 'Research with children and vulnerable subjects: DBS checks'18. - 35.
 Research that does not entail the direct participation of living human persons may nonetheless indirectly but significantly affect living persons.
 Researchers may be assessing information about identifiable individuals, the publication or analysis of which may have ethical (and indeed legal) implications.
-For example, collection and use of archive, historical, legal, online or visual materials may raise ethical issues (e.g. for families and friends of people deceased), and research on provision of social or human services may impact provision for individuals and groups of service users who did not contribute or consent to, or were not consulted about the research.
-Researchers should so far as possible consider such implications.
+For example, the collection and use of archive, historical, legal, online or visual materials may raise ethical issues (e.g. for families and friends of people deceased), and research on provision of social or human services may impact provision for individuals and groups of service users who did not contribute or consent to, or were not consulted about the research.
+Researchers should as far as possible consider such implications and outline strategies to mitigate the harms.